Independent panel to FDA backs Kythera's injection to reduce double chin

 Kythera has not revealed its pricing plans for the injection.

-Submental fat, known colloqially as a “double chin” can be caused by a plethora of factors including genetics and lifestyle, and can be resistant to diet and exercise.
+Submental fat, known colloquially as a “double chin” can be caused by a plethora of factors including genetics and lifestyle, and can be resistant to diet and exercise.

 The drug is widely expected to win approval by May 13, when the FDA is scheduled to make its final decision.